A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Supplementary background

 \subsection{Many-Body Green's Function}

-In this section we give an overview of some basic facts about many-body Green's function in condensed matter physics.
+In this appendix we give an overview of basic facts about many-body Green's function in condensed matter physics.
 Suppose $H$ is a Hamiltonian with a non-degenerate ground state and has eigendecompostion $H = \sum_{n=0}^{d-1}E_n |n\>\<n|$.
-Let $A,B$ be two linear operators.
+Let $O_a,O_b$ be two linear operators.
 The many-body Green's function at zero-temperature is defined as:

 Note that for all $\zeta$ with $\Re(\zeta) > 0$, we have $\int_0^{\infty} e^{-\zeta t}dt = \zeta^{-1}$.
 In conjunction with the fact that

 we obtain